ouarez/acosys/business/portfolio.md

       Development (DIAND) in three outreach efforts, of similar scope and size, for the Federal Government’s Procurement Strategy for Aboriginal Businesses; the most recent is cited here.
-The purpose of PSAB is to build capacity among Canadian Aboriginals by providing set-asides in Federal contracts.
+The purpose of PSAB is to build capacity among Canadian Indigenous peoples by providing set-asides in Federal contracts.
 Our responsibilities during these efforts included: